inca/cx-site/src/main/webapp/pages/orm.md

     ci JOIN st JOIN co

-You can specify the *joining predicate* (the `ON` subclause of SQL joins) -- it will be used as joining condition by database:
+You can specify the *joining predicate* (the `ON` subclause of SQL joins) -- it will be used as a joining condition by database:

     lang:scala
     (Country as "co").JOIN(City as "ci", "co.id = ci.country_id")

-If you do not specify joining predicate explicitly, Circumflex ORM will try to determine it by searching the associations between relations.
+If you do not specify joining predicate explicitly, Circumflex ORM will try to determine it by searching the [associations](#association) between relations.
 Let's say we have two associated relations:

     lang:scala
     class Country extends Record[Country]